 - Best Lawyers® Ones To Watch - Commercial Litigation, 2021, 2022

 Professional Affiliations & Memberships

 - John Belton O’Neall Inn of Court, Social Committee Chair and Mentor

 - South Carolina Bar Trial and Appellate Advocacy, Council Member

 - South Carolina Bar Diversity Committee

-- South Carolina Bar Young Lawyers Division, Professional Development Committee Co-Chair
+- South Carolina Bar Young Lawyers Division, Chair of the Inaugural Pro Bono Committee

 - South Carolina Women Lawyers Association

 - International Association of Defense Counsel, Trial Academy Graduate 2018

 - South Carolina Bar Leadership Academy Graduate 2018